hexedpackets/trot/README.md

 ## Templates
 Some conviences are provided for using EEx, the default templating engine include with Elixir.
-When the application is compiled all of templates under a given path are loaded and compiled for quicker rendering.
+When the application is compiled all of templates under a given path are loaded and compiled for faster rendering.
 A `render/2` function is generated for every template under the module attribute `@template_root`.
 By default, `@template_root` is "templates/".

 ### Example app using templates: